What Causes Tides?

 The Rule of 12ths

-People who have to take the tides into account in their daily life, like sailors, fishermen, and surfers, often use what is called the rule of 12ths to calculate the expected water level.
+People who have to consider the tides in their daily life, like sailors, fishers, and surfers, often use what is called the rule of 12ths to calculate the expected water level.

 This rule states that in the 1st hour after low tide the water level will rise by 1/12 of the predicted tidal range in any given area.
 In the 2nd hour, it will rise 2/12, and in the 3rd hour, it will rise 3/12.
 In the 4th hour, it will also rise 3/12, in the 5th, it will rise 2/12, and in the 6th hour, it will rise 1/12.

 So, let’s say the predicted tidal range is 12 feet.
 In the 1st hour, the tide would rise 1 foot.
 In the 2nd hour, it would rise 2 feet.
 In the 3rd and 4th hours, it would rise 3 feet.
 In the 5th hour, the tide would rise 2 feet, and in the 6th hour, 1 foot.

 The astronomical forces that drive the tides can be predicted very accurately, and these predictions are published in local tidal tables.
 However, different weather conditions also affect the sea level and may cause both lower and higher tides than expected.
 If there is a storm, the seawater level often increases.
 This is called a storm tide and is caused by a combination of storm surge and normal tidal movement.

 Strong offshore winds can move water away from coastlines, exaggerating the low tide.
 At the same time, onshore winds may cause the water to pile up onto the shoreline, making the low tide higher than usual.

 High-pressure weather systems can lead to days with exceptionally low tides.
 In contrast, low-pressure systems may contribute to causing much higher tides than predicted.

 Average and Extreme Tides